-Individually, ANCIA members are active soloists, chamber musicians, and professional saxophonists in a broad range of musical genres, including work in classical chamber, orchestral, jazz, national touring Broadway productions, and contemporary popular idioms.
-ANCIA members hold degrees from Eastman School of Music, Indiana University, Ithaca College, New England Conservatory of Music, Northwestern University, Indiana University, and St. Olaf College.
-As dedicated teachers, ANCIA members serve as saxophone artist-teachers at Augsburg College, University of Wisconsin-River Falls, and University of Wisconsin-Whitewater, and have presented masterclasses, workshops, and educational performances in the USA, Europe and Asia.
+Individually, ANCIA members are active soloists, chamber musicians, and professional saxophonists in a broad range of musical genres, including work in classical chamber, orchestral, jazz, and contemporary popular idioms.
+ANCIA members hold degrees from Eastman School of Music, University of Minnesota, Ithaca College, New England Conservatory of Music, Northwestern University, University of Wisconsin-Eau Claire, Kansas State University, and St. Olaf College.
+As dedicated teachers, ANCIA members serve as saxophone artist-teachers at Augsburg College, University of Wisconsin-Whitewater, and McNeese State University and have presented masterclasses, workshops, and educational performances in the USA, Europe and Asia.

-ANCIA members are: Matthew Sintchak, soprano saxophone; Joan Hutton, alto saxophone; *David Milne, tenor saxophone; Angela Wyatt, baritone saxophone.
+ANCIA members are: Matthew Sintchak, soprano saxophone; Joan Hutton, alto saxophone; Benjamin Cold, tenor saxophone; Angela Wyatt, baritone saxophone.